Introduction to Stack in Data Structure

 - It proves very efficient when it comes to performing backtracking.

-Stack though a simple data structure is a very powerful tool to store and manage data in the required manner.
-It can be considered as a path with the entrance which only facilitates both insertion and removal operation.
+Stack though a simple data structure is a powerful tool to store and manage data in the required manner.
+It can be considered a path with the entrance, which facilitates both insertion and removal operation.
 Because of this nature of stack, the insertion and deletion operations are LIFO based.

 This is a guide to Stack in Data Structure.
 Here we discuss features and working of Stack in Data Structure along with its applications.
 You can also go through our other related articles to learn more –